State of Kotlin 2026

 Context: Java: Project Valhalla's value types may preview in 2026, potentially overlapping with Kotlin value classes.
 Java has caught up with records, pattern matching, and Project Loom virtual threads.
 Swift: SwiftWasm targets WebAssembly, potentially competing with Kotlin/Wasm.
 An opinion piece argued Kotlin needs a "big new killer feature" to maintain its edge.

-Action: Monitor Java 23+ for Valhalla preview.
+Action: Track Java 23+ for Valhalla preview.
 Differentiate with KMP, DSL capabilities, and AI tooling.
-Evaluate Kotlin/Wasm against SwiftWasm for web targets.
+Review Kotlin/Wasm against SwiftWasm for web targets.

 12. Deprecation Deadlines

 Action: Audit projects for deprecated features.
 Migrate kotlin-android-extensions to View Binding or Compose.
-Upgrade minimum deployment targets for Apple platforms.
+Upgrade baseline deployment targets for Apple platforms.

 13. AI Tooling Adoption